palantirnet/drupal-skeleton/README.md

 ### Manage your configuration in code

-In Drupal 8 development, all (or most) Drupal configuration should be exported and treated as part of the codebase.
-On top of this core process, we use the [config_installer profile](https://www.drupal.org/project/config_installer) to allow us to use the exported configuration as the basis for a repeatable, automation-friendly build and install process.
+In Drupal development, all (or most) Drupal configuration should be exported and treated as part of the codebase.
+We use Drupal's "install from config" installer option to allow us to use the exported configuration as the basis for a repeatable, automation-friendly build and install process.
 We also use [config_split](https://www.drupal.org/project/config_split) to manage environment-specific configuration.

 1. Log into Drupal in your browser and do some basic config customizations:
     * Set the site timezone